MiguelSilva96/tweetNotifier/README.md

 # Tweet Notifier

-Use tweet notifier to be notified you everytime a given twitter user posts.
+Use tweet notifier to be notified everytime a given twitter user posts.
 The notification consists in playing a sound, the default is "mamma mia" from super mario, but you can use your own.